shuxg2017/air-pressure-system-failure-at-Scania-truck-logreg/README.md

 2. Maxmin Normalization
 3. Weighted Learning
 4. Threshold Optimization
-5. Results
+5. Best Results
-6. Feature Engineer: calculate distance
+6. Other Results
-7. Feature Engineer: calculate time2death
+7. Training Plot

 ### 1. Dataset and Data Clean
 The dataset we have are highly imbalanced. <br>